ozeraser/ESPHome/CWWW Custom light Tuya_Arlec Grid Connect/README.md

 Device has inbuilt gamma correction and brightness control IC BP5926.
 Standard ESPHome CWWW platform will not work with it.

 I created a custom light output to work with ESPhome and its temperature slider.
-Please see below for a difference on how these glbs operate vs standard CWWW.
+Please see below for a difference on how these globes operate vs standard CWWW.

 ![Image](./images/CustomLightWork.png?raw=true)